 Odds are good that implementing gamification in your repair shop will make a positive impact.
 Just remember to take baseline measurements of all your performance metrics before you start.
 That way, you can accurately assess your results.

-Reap the benefits.
+4) Reap the benefits.

 Even if you’d rather not use the leaderboard to assign work, it can still be incredibly effective for motivation.
-Remember the research: the best gamification involves intrinsic motivation.
-And once your techs have their basic needs met, it can be even more motivating than money.